 - Have students entered your classroom building through a guard-controlled entrance, or been screened by a Safety Ambassador?
 Faculty may request that each student display their Bison Safe Green/Orange QR code prior to entering class.

 - Has the Office of the Dean communicated with students regarding their clearance (proof of vaccine status) to be on campus?
 (List is managed via the Office of the Dean)

 - Are all students wearing a mask?
 (If they are not, they should be asked to leave the classroom to go and get a mask prior to returning to class.)
 Masks are available at the administrative front desk in each building.

 - Are all students in the classroom maintaining a distance of three feet apart, where possible?
 (There is no mandatory social distancing guidance, but a three feet recommendation is part of the University’s COVID-19 response.)

 The Physical Facilities Management team (PFM) at Howard University plays a vital role in ensuring a clean environment to enhance the health and safety of the University community.
 In addition to the HVAC and environmental services work that will be conducted by PFM, all University stakeholders play a vital role in helping the Facilities staff in maintaining a clean campus environment.
 The following measures have been, and will continue to be taken by PFM, as part of the building and grounds maintenance plan:

 - Classes with a larger number of students have been re-assigned to provide greater physical distancing.
-We are also distributing portable air purifiers to various classrooms.
+We have distributed portable air purifiers to various classrooms.
 Additional portable air purifiers are being delivered.

 - We have, and will continue to increase cleaning frequencies in buildings campus-wide and improve efficiency and effectiveness of microbial cleaning by utilizing electrostatic misting units - Clorox 360 - to combat COVID-19.